redhat-cop/openshift-disconnected-operators/README.md

 ## Updating The Catalogue

-To update the catalogue,run the script the same way you did the first time and increment the catalog-version.
-An updated Catalogue image will be created.
-Afterwards do an "oc apply -f rh-catalog-source.yaml" to update the catalogsource with the new image.
+To update the catalogue,run the script the same way you did the first time.
+As of OCP 4.6 you no longer have to increment the version of the catalog.
+The catalog will query for a newer version of the image used every 10 minutes (by default).

 ## Script Notes